dragoncoder047/tinya/README.md

-# TinyA
+# Syd

 <!-- markdownlint-disable single-h1 heading-increment no-trailing-punctuation -->

-TinyA is a simple, versatile, and opinionated Javascript/Typescript library for playing a wide range of 8-bit videogame style sound effects and music.
+Syd is a simple, versatile, and opinionated Javascript/Typescript library for playing a wide range of 8-bit videogame style sound effects and music.

-TinyA is inspired by [BeepBox][], [ZzFX][], and [ZzFXM][], and but is not related to any of those, isn't entirely compatible, and is most certainly larger than ZzFXM (you wouldn't want to use TinyA in a js13k game even though it is small.
+Syd is inspired by [BeepBox][], [ZzFX][], and [ZzFXM][], and but is not related to any of those, isn't compatible, and is most certainly larger than ZzFXM (you wouldn't want to use Syd in a js13k game even though it is small.
 It's not *that* small compared to ZzFXM.)

 [ZzFX]: https://github.com/KilledByAPixel/ZzFX
 [ZzFXM]: https://github.com/keithclark/ZzFXM